-- Revisit your cashflow management, and grow the gap between income earned and expenses where possible.
+- Consider revisiting your cashflow management in January, to identify where you can grow the gap between income earned and expenses where possible.

-If you’ve already been investing for some time, and/or just want to know if you’re on track to meet any long-term goals including semi-retirement or retirement – we can help!
+If you’ve already been investing for some time, and/or just want to know if you’re on track to meet any long-term goals including semi-retirement or retirement income needs – we can help!

-Through our retirement projections services, we’ve helped dozens of clients with these questions recently and we’re back this year to help dozens more in our low-cost service-model for all Canadians to take advantage of.
-We answer complex questions such as:
+Through our retirement projections services, we’ve helped well over 100 clients with answers to these questions and we remain on the ready in our low-cost service-model for all Canadians to take advantage of.

 - Do I have enough to retire?